Light-and-Health-Research-Center/docs/SETUP.md

 ## [Create Github personal access token](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token)

+  Remember you access token for the next step.

 ## Add .env variables

   In the /docs root directory, create a fill `.env.local`.
 In the file put the following environment variable